iakashpaul/iakashpaul.github.io/_posts/2017-4-6-April Rush.md

 * opencv/TF assisted photogrammetry or maybe even using GANs to help with making accurate models from collected pics.

-* Drone application for FlatBend photos, its just a convexed panoramic trajectory which goes from facing forward to finally looking down at max height.
+* Drone application for FlatBend photos, it's just a convexed panoramic trajectory which goes from facing forward to finally looking down at max height.